airbus/scikit-decide/docs/contribute.md

 ## Setting up your development environment

+### Prerequisite: minizinc

+You need first to install [minizinc](https://www.minizinc.org/) (version greater than 2.6) and update the `PATH` environment variable so that it can be found by Python.
+See [minizinc documentation](https://www.minizinc.org/doc-latest/en/installation.html) for more details.

 ### Installing from source in developer mode

 > **Disclaimer**: The following process has only been tested on Linux/MacOS platforms.